 Best for: Websites that want a simple and fast solution to improve their site speed as they grow their web presence.

 WordPress hosting is due for an upgrade.
 Most WordPress sites today use the same shared hosting plans that have been around for decades.
 WordPress needs something built specifically for it.
 Luckily, that is on the horizon.
 A new platform called Convesio is changing the game for managed WordPress hosting.
 They have integrated several features that WordPress needs.
-These features include automated backups, WordPress specific security
+These features include automated backups, WordPress specific security and server caching.

 Despite the increasing importance of having a fast website, most businesses have a site-speed problem.
 Google took a cross-sampling of websites and found that 70 percent take more than seven seconds to load content on mobile devices.
 Unless they make changes to speed up their websites, these sites risk losing half of all visitors.